brianmaierjr/long-haul/_posts/2021-05-15-Macroeconomics-in-Brazil .markdown

 ---
 layout: post
 title: "A note on Macroeconomic modelling"
-description: This post highlights important gaps on mainstream macroeconomic modelling and illustrate the argument on real data.
+description: This post highlights important gaps on mainstream macroeconomic modelling and illustrate the argument with real data.
 date: '2021-05-17'
 ---